ronaldnl76/powershell/README.md

 different purposes.
 This is my first attempt to share those scripts with people all arround the world.

+## Scripts inside this Repository:
+- **HR-PassWGenerator** - This script will generate random password(s) of an given length and uses a Dutch open Wordlist to generate those passwords so that they are Safe and human readable.
+The wordlist is from

+## Execution

+Enable execution of PowerShell scripts:

+    PS> Set-ExecutionPolicy Unrestricted -Scope CurrentUser

+Unblock PowerShell scripts and modules within this directory:

+    PS> ls -Recurse *.ps*1 | Unblock-File

 ## Liability

 **All scripts are provided as-is and you use them at your own risk.**